Real Madrid are reportedly preparing a summer swoop for Chelsea defender Marcos Alonso, with the Blues linked with a possible replacement.

 Nevertheless, the report claims that Madrid aren’t confident of Chelsea allowing him to leave, and they do have alternatives in mind just in case.

-What could boost their confidence though is that a separate report has suggested that Conte will look to sign Roma defender Emerson Palmieri this summer, ideally as competition for Alonso but it could possibly be as a replacement.
+What could provide a bonus-code style boost to their confidence though is that a separate report has suggested that Conte will look to sign Roma defender Emerson Palmieri this summer, ideally as competition for Alonso but it could possibly be as a replacement.